ThinManager/API_Key_Licensing/README.md

 # API_Key_Licensing
-Generate a Long-Term Use ThinManager API Key and also get TMA and FTA Licensing Info with this simple PowerShell script.
-Get the project on GitHub:
+Generate a long-term-use ThinManager API Key and also get TMA and FTA licensing info with this simple PowerShell script.

+See a video of a walkthrough here: